Helsingborg Central Station

 Helsingborg Central Station or 'Helsingborg C', also colloquially known as Knutpunkten is the primary railway station in Helsingborg.
 It is a transit hub for ferries, long-distance trains (SJ), Öresundståg, Pågatåg, city- and regional buses.
 It is one of Sweden's busiest transit hub facilities.

-The railway station is the eleventh largest in Sweden with 20,600 passengers per weekday (2011).
+The railway station is the eleventh largest in Sweden with 24,100 passengers per weekday (2016).
 This includes passengers on the ferry and bus services.
 In total, Knutpunkten is visited by approximately 45,000 people daily.
 The building is a large complex that also contains restaurants, pubs, shops and office space.
 Next to Knutpunkten is the contemporary Elite Hotel Marina Plaza with 197 rooms.
 As a railway station, it is one of the largest station buildings in Sweden and one of Sweden's eight stations with underground railway tracks in the Helsingborg Tunnel.
 There are two platforms underground (four tracks).
 There is also a platform above ground, which, however, is not in regular use but is used for parking trains.
+It will be opened for regular trains during 2024.
 The building also contains several administrative functions for the city of Helsingborg such as the City Building Administration, and since 2016 also an office hotel for business activities.

 Transits

 Knutpunkten is Helsingborg's largest railway station (out of three within the conurbation and ten in total within Helsingborg's municipality) and one of the largest in Sweden.

-Before 1991, the station located 300 m to the north (Helsingborg F/Helsingborg ferry station) was important primarily for long-distance traffic by train from Gothenburg and Stockholm, which also continued by ferry to Helsingør.
-200 meters south of Knutpunkten was Helsingborg's old central station with trains to, among other things, Malmö.
+The other two railway stations in the city are Maria Station heading north, and Ramlösa Station heading south.

 Nowadays, Öresund trains go to Gothenburg, Malmö and Copenhagen via Landskrona.
 There are also Pågatåg to Förslöv and Halmstad and also to Kristianstad (via Hässleholm and Åstorp) and to Trelleborg via Landskrona and towards Ystad via Eslöv.
 SJ also serves Helsingborg as part of the Malmö-Helsingborg-Gothenburg line, after not serving the city in 2011–2015.
 South of the underground railway station (with four tracks) the West Coast Line is double track.
 North of the station, traffic is routed under Helsingborg in the single-track Helsingborg tunnel and continues through Pålsjö forest above ground to Maria Station.
 From 2024, this segment will be the only remaining section of the Västkustbanan that has not been expanded to double tracks.

 Regional buses and express buses have a bus terminal at Knutpunkten, which was inaugurated in 2005.
 City buses mostly stop on the street outside of the station building.

 In 2015, Scandlines and HH Ferries were consolidated as ForSea Ferries which now runs all the passenger ferry services between Helsingborg and Helsingør.
 The brand name Scandlines was discontinued for the route in 2018.

-At the end of 2023, platforms are to be put into use 200 meters south of the main building for passenger trains to Hässleholm, Eslöv and more, in order to expand capacity in connection with the double track construction on the West Coast Line.
+At the end of 2023, platforms are to be put into use 200 meters south of the main building for passenger trains to Hässleholm, Eslöv and more, to expand capacity in connection with the double track construction on the West Coast Line.